United States rainfall climatology: West

 From September through May, extratropical cyclones from the Pacific Ocean move inland into the region due to a southward migration of the jet stream during the cold season.
 This shift in the jet stream brings much of the annual precipitation to the region, and also brings the potential for heavy rain events.
 The West Coast occasionally experiences ocean-effect showers, usually in the form of rain at lower elevations south of the mouth of the Columbia River.
 These occur whenever an Arctic air mass from western Canada is drawn westward out over the Pacific Ocean, typically by way of the Fraser Valley, returning shoreward around a center of low pressure.
 Strong onshore flow is brought into the mountain ranges of the west, focusing significant precipitation into the Rocky Mountains, with rain shadows occurring in the Harney Basin, Great Basin, the central valley of California, and the lower Colorado River valley.
-In general, rainfall amounts are lower on the southern portions of the West coast.
+In general, rainfall amounts are lower on the southern portions of the West Coast.
 The biggest recipients of the precipitation are the coastal ranges such as the Olympic Mountains, the Cascades, and the Sierra Nevada range.
 Lesser amounts fall upon the Continental Divide.
-Cold-season precipitation into this region is the main supply of water to area rivers, such as the Colorado River and Rio Grande, and also acts as the main source of water to people living in this portion of the United States.
-During El Niño events, increased precipitation is expected in California due to a more southerly, zonal, storm track.
-California also enters a wet pattern when thunderstorm activity within the tropics associated with the Madden–Julian oscillation nears 150E longitude.
+Cold-season precipitation into this region is the main supply of water to area riverslike the Colorado River and the Rio Grande, and thus is the main source of water to people living in this portion of the United States.
+During El Niño events, increased precipitation is expected in California due to a more southerly zonal, storm track.
+California also enters a wet pattern when thunderstorm activity within the tropics associated with the Madden–Julian oscillation nears 150˚E longitude.
 During La Niña, increased precipitation is diverted into the Pacific Northwest due to a more northerly storm track.

 Lake-effect snow off Great Salt Lake

 The southern and southeastern sides of the Great Salt Lake receive significant lake-effect snow.
 Since the Great Salt Lake never freezes, the lake-effect can affect the weather along the Wasatch Front year round.
-The lake-effect largely contributes to the 55 in to 80 in annual snowfall amounts recorded south and east of the lake, with average snowfall amounts exceeding 600 in in the Wasatch Mountains.
-The snow, which is often very light and dry due to the desert climate, is referred to as "The Greatest Snow on Earth" in the mountains.
+The lake-effect largely contributes to the 55 to 80 in annual snowfall amounts recorded south and east of the lake, with average snowfall amounts exceeding 600 in in the Wasatch Mountains.
+The snow, which is often very light and dry due to the semi-arid climate away from the lake, is referred to as "The Greatest Snow on Earth" in the mountains.
 Lake-effect snow contributes to approximately 6-8 snowfalls per year in Salt Lake City, with approximately 10% of the city's precipitation being contributed by the phenomenon.